isaiah1112/picklejar/README.md

 ## Documentation

-All documentation for using picklejar can be found at [JA Computing](http://pydoc.jacomputing.net/picklejar/)
+All documentation for using picklejar can be found at https://pythonhosted.org/picklejar/

 ## Contributing